marano/blog/_posts/2014-05-05-choosing-colors-quick-tips.markdown

 ##Conclusion

 I hope my post has been helpful to you.
 Noting: that this is my way of doing things is not the absolute truth.
 If you work as a designer, you should use the theories of usability and user experience added to your own practical experience.
+Be creative.

 I also have some interesting links for working with colors:
 [Colour Lovers <3](http://www.colourlovers.com/) |
 [Adobe Kuler](https://kuler.adobe.com/create/color-wheel/)

+Feel free to comment and share your own experience choosing color for your project.
+I'll be glad to read. ;-)